kandelsatish/data_science/README.md

-## Introcuction to the Machine Learning
+## Introduction to the Machine Learning
 The soul purpose of this repository is to learn the basics of the machine learning with out diving into the details of how each of the machine learning algorithms work.
 While working in this repositoty I will be focusing in how to solve the real world problems with out diving into the underlying mathematics involved in each of the machine learning algorithm.
 I will be comprehending the knowledge that i learn from the book: "Introduction to Machine Learning with Python"